HugoBlox/hugo-blox-builder/exampleSite/content/home/slider.md

 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).
 interval = false

-# Minimum slide height.
-# Specify a height to ensure a consistent height for each slide.
-height = "300px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]